chrism-la/Cooked/README.md

 # Cooked #
 Welcome to Cooked, your ultimate culinary companion!
 Dive into a world of mouthwatering recipes curated to entice your taste buds and inspire your inner chef.
 Whether you're a seasoned cook or a kitchen novice, Cooked offers a treasure of delicious dishes.
-Say hello and embark on a flavorful journey with Cooked today!
+Say hello and embark on a flavorful journey with Cooked today.
 Made by Christopher Morales and Eduardo Puga.

 ## Table of Contents ##
 -Tech Stack